Light Up the Sky (play): Cast

-The only two principals from the Broadway run who were willing or able to commit to it were Sam Levene and Glenn Anders.
+The only two principals from the Broadway run who were willing or able to commit to the national tour were Sam Levene and Glenn Anders.
 Lynn Bari was signed for the Irene Livingston role, while a surprising but inspired choice, the scandalous burlesque artist Margie Hart, was cast for the Frances Black role.
 That role was actually a supporting one, but Margie Hart was given star billing along with Levene, Bari, and Anders.

-Adaptions
+Adaptations

-Even before the National touring company set out, the play was licensed to smaller theaters in the New York area.
+Even before the national touring company set out, the play was licensed to smaller theaters in the New York area.
 Sam Levene redid Moss Hart's original staging, and played his original role of Sidney Black in the Off Broadway Subway Circuit.

 Television

 The Ford Theatre was due to broadcast a live performance of Edward, My Son, but MGM, which was about to release a movie version, objected.
 Instead, a live version of Light Up the Sky was performed, using whichever original actors still happened to be in New York at the time.
 The script was cut drastically for the one-hour running time and adapted for live television.
-Sam Levene, Glen Anders, Barry Nelson, Audrey Christie, and Phyllis Povah all reprised their parts, but Virginia Field had already left town.
+Sam Levene, Glenn Anders, Barry Nelson, Audrey Christie, and Phyllis Povah all reprised their parts, but Virginia Field had already left town.
 Her role was taken by Carol Goodner, while Carl Frank played Owen Turner.
 CBS broadcast the performance on June 13, 1949.